-The project proposal will be submitted electronically via PATS (further details will be provided in Spring semester), and can then be seen and considered by members of staff to see if whether it is likely to meet the academic requirements for an MSc project, and whether they would be interested in supervising the project.
+The project proposal will be submitted electronically via PATS (further details will provided in Spring semester), and can then be seen and considered by members of staff to see if whether it is likely to meet the academic requirements for an MSc project, and whether they would be interested in supervising the project.

-If you did not submit your project proposal, or did not manage to get a member of staff to agree to supervise your proposed project, then before the project selection deadline you can select one (via PATS) from the projects that are proposed by staff.
+If you did not submit your project proposal, or did not manage to get a member of staff to agree to supervise your proposed project, then in week 10 you would have an opportunity to select one (via PATS) from the projects that are proposed by staff.
 You may approach any member of staff about their projects within that week.
-If a member of staff accepts you, then your project is set -- that staff proposed project is your MSc project.
-If you are not accepted by the project selection deadline, a supervisor will be assigned to you.
+If a member of staff accepts you, then your project is set -- that staff proposed project is your MSc project

-4.3 Working with Your Supervisor
+4.3 Working With Your Supervisor